-Color Cacao is a company that manufactures chocolate products, including decorated and filled chocolates.
-It was based on the opportunity to bring the latest chocolate trends in terms of taste and design to Colombia.
+Color Cacao is a unique company that manufactures chocolate products, including decorated and filled chocolates.
 The manufacturing techniques are handcrafted and based on a careful selection of raw materials in order to achieve an excellent quality final product.
-This is what makes the company unique in Colombia.
-At the moment, Color Cacao sells their products in souvenir shops and at the airport.
-They also have corporate customers for which they design specific chocolate products.
+The entrepreneur brings the latest chocolate trends in terms of taste and design to Colombia.
+At the moment, Color Cacao sells its products in souvenir shops and at the airport.
+It also has corporate customers for which it designs specific chocolate products.

-The owner of the company, Ana Margarita Villegas, went to France 10 years ago to study to be a professional chef.
-There she gained good knowledge about the cacao market, preparation of cacao, recipes and techniques.
+The owner of the company, Ana Margarita Villegas, studied in France 10 years ago to be a professional chef.
+There she gained good knowledge about the cacao market, the preparation of cacao, recipes and techniques.
 She obtained a degree in Culinary Arts at the Institut Paul Bocuse in Lyon, France, one of the world’s most renowned chefs.
-Ana also studied business administration and she worked for several gastronomic French restaurants.
-In France, she realized that the Colombian chocolate market wasn’t good enough, because the best quality chocolate is exported in bulk.
-When she came back to Colombia in 2009, she decided to start her own chocolate company.
-She felt motivated to start working for a fairer Colombian chocolate market
+Ana also studied business administration, and she worked for several gastronomic French restaurants.
+In France, she realized that the Colombian chocolate market wasn’t good enough.
+When she came back to Colombia in 2009, she decided to start her own chocolate company, in Medellín.
+She felt motivated to start working for a more fair Colombian chocolate market.

-The chocolate market in Colombia is ruled by two big companies in terms of prices and quality.
-Their main aim is to make profit which does not lead to fair prices in general.
-Overall, they do not value the efforts of producers to increase the quality of the cacao.
-As most of the Colombian cacao market is thus covered by the big companies, there is a big opportunity for Color Cacao to grow as a medium sized company.
+The chocolate market in Colombia is ruled by two big companies in terms of prices and quality: Luker and Nacional de Chocolates.
+Their main aim is to make profit, which in general does not lead to fair prices.
+Overall, they do not value the efforts of producers to increase the quality of the cacao or to have different kinds of cacao, like organic.
+As most of the Colombian cacao market is thus covered by the big companies, Ana saw a big opportunity for Color Cacao to grow as a medium-sized company.
 Where the big companies focus on massive chocolate production with high contents of trans fats and low contents of cacao, Color Cacao focuses on high contents of cacao with good quality.
-Also the artisanal chocolate market is an untapped market with a potentially high demand in Colombia.
+Also, the artisanal chocolate market is an untapped market with a potentially high demand in Colombia.